twjudson/aata/README.txt

 To create a PDF version optimized for print (Virginia Commonwealth Series)
 -------------------------------------------------------------------------
 Requirements: a standard TeX distribution, speciallized fonts, packages;
-see contetns of VCU-specific preamble in  aata.tex
+see contents of preamble in  aata.tex  with VCU-specific packages

 Follow same directions as for a PDF version, but after step 2, add (2a) Edit  aata.tex  and set boolean variable "vcu" to true